 The first thing to remember is that in France you should drive on the right.
 This can take a little getting used to, especially if you are taking your own car.
 You should invest in extra mirrors where possible to ensure you get the best possible view while driving in France.

 You will also need to ensure you carry the appropriate paperwork and other essentials like your passport and driving licence.
 In addition, you also need the logbook for the vehicle, your insurance documents and proof of vehicle ownership.

-While we are on the subject of items you need to carry, it is also a legal requirement to carry a warning triangle, a high-vis jacket, breathalyser kit certified by the French government, and if your number plate doesn't stipulate you are from the UK, you will need a UK logo or union jack sticker too.
+While we are on the subject of items you need to carry, it is also a legal requirement to carry a warning triangle, a high-vis jacket, breathalyser kit certified by the French government, and if your number plate doesn't stipulate you are from the UK, you will need a UK sticker too.
 In some areas of France, you also need to buy and display a pollution warning sticker.

 Whilst driving, it is illegal to use your phone or any hand-held device.
 You also can't use Bluetooth or hands-free devices either.
 The French authorities are strict on this, so don't get caught out.

 One thing to note is that a lot of main French roads include tolls.
 You can pay these with cash or credit card so make sure you have one of these handy when you travel on the motorways.